IPHC/PyROOF/README.md

 git clone https://github.com/oneLeptonStopAt13TeV/phys14Selection.git analysis/stopPhys14
 ```

-In `config`, `config.py`, `localMultiprocessing.py` and `wmsTaskCreator.py` allow you to configure how you want things to be done, such as which analysis to use (in the previous example, stopPhys14).
+In the `/config/` folder, `config.py`, `localMultiprocessing.py` and `wmsTaskCreator.py` allow you to configure how you want things to be done, such as which analysis to use (in the previous example, stopPhys14).
 Then from `launch.py`, you can choose wether your want to run using debugging mode, local multiprocessing or WMS jobs.